miraris/animeNewsNetwork_Client/README.md

           apiBackOff?: number,
     //should d_ values (calculated) be returned in response? useDerivedValues?: boolean,
-    //using your oqn request function, bypasses the request throttleing (apiBackOff) requestFn?: (url: string)=>Promise<string>
+    //using your own request function, bypasses the request throttleing (apiBackOff) requestFn?: (url: string)=>Promise<string>
         });